jacobPudwill/social-network-api/README.md

 ## Description

-An API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
+An API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friends list.
 The API uses Express.js for routing, a MongoDB database, and the Mongoose ODM.